eneleich1/AgentBridge/1-README-INSTRUCTIONS.md

 Install the following software before you begin:

-- Node.js 18 or newer.
-Node.js 20 LTS is recommended.
+- Node.js 20 or newer.
+Fastify 5 does not support Node.js 18.
 - npm.
 - Codex CLI, Cursor Agent CLI, or both.
 - Git if you plan to work with version-controlled projects.